 Tatsuya in Persona 2: Eternal Punishment, but his hand bleeds.

 Ghirahim in The Legend of Zelda: Skyward Sword does this with three fingers when facing off against Link.
 Justified, as he's a powerful sorcerer and he literally is a sword himself.

 The Conqueror in The Last Remnant blocks Emma Honeywell's sword with three fingers before casually flinging it away.
 Justified, since the Conqueror is a superhuman Badass.

-In Fire Emblem Awakening, Nah attempts to learn how to do this in one of her potential support conversations with Morgan, feeling she needs a way to defend herself against a Wyrmslayer sword.
+Nah attempts to learn how to do this in one of her potential support conversations with Morgan, feeling she needs a way to defend herself against a Wyrmslayer sword.
 Morgan enlightens her on how impractical it is, which culminates in her realizing she'd been wasting her time, as she'd been practicing how to do it in her human form, when it's her dragon form that needs the protection, plus the form's shape makes it impossible to pull off in the first place.

 This was the first thing 3D Lee did to President Baugh in Kickassia.

 Goliath, in the first episode of Gargoyles, catches a sword in his open hand, upon which it starts to bleed from the sword wound.
-This simultaneously establishes that the gargoyles are extremely tough... but not, as the villain notes, invincible.
+This simultaneously establishes that the gargoyles are extremely tough... but, as the villain notes, not invincible.

 In the Code Lyoko episode "Revelation", Ulrich does this against a polymorphic clone that has taken his appearance and stolen his katana, attacking him Dual Wielding.
 The Hero then returns the weapon against his Doppelgänger in the same move, killing it.